wbuchwalter/Kubernetes-acs-engine-autoscaler/README.md

 - --cluster-name: Name of the Kubernetes cluster.
 Must match the value of the `KubernetesCluster` tag on Auto Scaling Groups.
 - --regions: List of comma-separated regions in order of preference.
 E.g. `us-west-2,us-east-1` will use "us-west-2" as the primary region and "us-east-1" as the secondary.
 - --kubeconfig: Path to kubeconfig YAML file.
-Leave blank if runnning in Kubernetes to use [service account](http://kubernetes.io/docs/user-guide/service-accounts/).
+Leave blank if running in Kubernetes to use [service account](http://kubernetes.io/docs/user-guide/service-accounts/).
 - --idle-threshold: This defines the maximum duration (in seconds) for an instance to be kept idle.
 - --type-idle-threshold: For each instance type, we keep a few running and idle so the cluster has spare capacity for different types of requests.
 This defines the maximum duration (in seconds) for an instance to be kept idle.
 - --aws-access-key: AWS access key.
 Can also be specified in environment variable `AWS_ACCESS_KEY`